plantismash/documentation/README.md

 Check the deployment status of the last push at [Deploy MKdocs](https://github.com/plantismash/documentation/actions/workflows/publish.yml)

+This documentation is based on the template of  the [antiSMASH documentation](https://docs.antismash.secondarymetabolites.org/)

 ### Run Mkdocs locally

 Create a conda environment with the Mkdocs required dependencies